TomKellyGenetics/vioplot/cran-comments.md

 There were no ERRORs or WARNINGs or NOTEs

 ## Updates
-Minor release with changes to passing graphical parameters (in response to issues on GitHub and emails from users).
+Minor bug fixes.
+Previous version caused changes to base parameters and plotting behaviour.
+Some changes reverted.

 #NOTE
+None.